riccardoroselli/DataMining_IMDb/README.md

 ---

 ### 🧠 Overview
-A complete **data mining pipeline** on the IMDb dataset, from preprocessing and anomaly detection to advanced classification, explainability, and time-series modeling.
+A complete **data mining pipeline** on the **IMDb dataset**, from preprocessing and anomaly detection to advanced classification, explainability, and time-series modeling.
-The project explores both **tabular** and **temporal** perspectives of film data, revealing patterns in ratings, genres, and audience behavior.

 ---